-A: Well, the larger sellers certainly have more issues, but their accounts can withstand more issues before they’ll get suspended.
-You know, if you’re doing a quarter billion dollars a year, you seem to get a lot more breaks from amazon than if you’re doing $10,000 a month.
+A: Well, the larger sellers certainly have more issues, but they can withstand more issues before they get their Amazon accounts suspended.
+You know, if you’re doing a quarter billion dollars a year, you seem to get a lot more breaks from Amazon than if you’re doing $10,000 a month.
 Now, while all sellers are treated relatively the same, you know Amazon doesn’t really seem to care about anybody, the larger you are, the more volume you do, you seem to get a little bit more leeway because the percentages work in your favor.
-For example if a seller has 5 problems when selling a million items a month the percentage of dissatisfaction is much lower than if you are selling 100 items a month and have the same 5 complaints.
+For example, if a seller has 5 problems when selling a million items a month, the percentage of dissatisfaction is much lower than if you are selling 100 items a month and have the same 5 complaints.

 Q: Is there a specific number of issues with an Amazon seller account where you notice more issues with suspensions?